troclaux/notes/aws.md

     - data transfer into aws is free

 - options to manage aws
-  - aws management console
+  - AWS management console
   - AWS Command Line Interface (CLI)
   - AWS Software Developer Kit (SDK): allows developers to interact with aws services using programming languages
     - allows the access and management of aws services programmatically
     - supports python, java, javascript, .NET, ruby, golang, etc
     - Used whenever you want to call APIs

-- reliability: ability to recover from failures and maintain availability
+- reliability: ability of a system to perform its intended function consistently over time without failure
-  - dynamically acquire computing resources to meet demand
 - high availability: design and implementation of systems that are resilient to failures and can continue operating with minimal downtime
+  - optimizes its uptime/availability (much higher than in a normal system)
+    - able to quickly recover from failures, usually in an automated way
+    - there can still be downtime/unavailability while recovering, but the outage will be much shorter than without HA
   - running instances for the same application on at least 2 Availability Zones
   - key characteristics
     - redundancy